joshuakerr/joshuakerr.github.io.old/index.md

 ## Welcome

-This is a landing page for Joshua Kerr.
-It will eventually be updated.

-Todo:
- - Migrate from weebly.
- - Change weebly to link here.
- - Fix the old "about.me" site (perhaps delete?)

 I am a graduate student in the Department of Philosophy at the University of Oregon.

 My research focuses on two primary areas.
 First, I study environmental philosophy, particularly the philosophy of plants.
 Drawing both on broadly interdisciplinary approaches to plant life and the role of plants in the history of philosophy, I am interested in the challenges plants pose to traditional approaches to ontology and ethics.
 Second, I study the philosophy of literature, particularly poetry.
 I am interested in the relationship between literature, language, and non-linguistic expression, especially as it emerges in 20th century Continental philosophers such as Heidegger and Merleau-Ponty.
 In this respect, I also study literary writers such as Wallace Stevens, Italo Calvino, and Wallace Stevens.

 As a teacher, I believe philosophy to be an art of interpreting and transforming the world.
 I strive to help students discover the pleasures of philosophical exploration and develop the capacity for careful interpretation of both philosophical texts and the world around them.
 I also believe that learning to sympathetically understanding ideas that appear strange and foreign is a fundamental part of education.
 For these reasons, I enjoy teaching classes in the history of philosophy, especially ancient and modern philosophy, and I like teaching critical thinking and logic.

- Education
+## Education

- PhD., Philosophy (in progress)
+### PhD., Philosophy (in progress)
 University of Oregon
 Dissertation: TBA

- M.A., Philosophy (in progress)
+### M.A., Philosophy (in progress)
 University of Oregon
 History Paper: TBA

- M.A., Philosophy and Literary Studies
+### M.A., Philosophy and Literary Studies
 California State University, Stanislaus | 2014
 Thesis: The Imperceptibility of Plant Living

- B.A., Philosophy
+### B.A., Philosophy
 California State University, Stanislaus | 2007
 Thesis: The Concept of Wildness in the Poetry of Gary Snyder

- Studies
+## Studies
 Areas of Specialization
 Philosophy of nature
 Philosophy of literature